kenplix/flask-educatia/README.md

 MAIL_PORT=587
 MAIL_USE_TLS=True
 ```
-The security features in your Gmail account may prevent the application from sending emails
-through it unless you explicitly allow "less secure apps" access to your Gmail account.
-You can
-read about this [here](https://support.google.com/accounts/answer/6010255?hl=en), and if you are concerned about the security of your account, you can create
-a secondary account that you configure just for newsletters emails.
+The security features in your Gmail account may prevent the application from sending emails through it unless you explicitly allow "less secure apps" access to your Gmail account.
+You can read about this [here](https://support.google.com/accounts/answer/6010255?hl=en), and if you are   concerned about the security of your account, you can create a secondary account that you configure just for newsletters emails.

-6. Initialize database: ```flask init-db```
+6. Initialize database: ```flask create-db```
 7. Create all roles: ```flask create-roles```
 8. Create the first admin to access the admin panel: ```flask create-admin```
 9. Run the application: ```flask run```